New Buildings Program

 The MECB is an adaptation of the National Energy Code for Buildings 2011 (NECB) that includes specific amendments for Manitoba.
 This new energy code serves as the baseline for comparison for all New Buildings Program 2.0 projects.
 Read more about the NECB and these amendments:

 - Province of Manitoba amendments to the NECB;

 - NECB User’s Guide.

-Your building must be designed to be at least 10% more energy efficient than the minimum requirements of the Manitoba Energy Code for Buildings 2013 (MECB) to receive an official Power Smart designation.
+Your building must be designed to be at least 10% more energy efficient than the minimum requirements of the Manitoba Energy Code for Buildings 2013 (MECB) to receive an energy efficiency designation.

-When your building is awarded an official Power Smart designation, we provide a permanent plaque to recognize and honour your dedication to energy efficient building design and environmental leadership.
+When your building is awarded an energy efficiency designation, we provide a permanent plaque to recognize and honour your dedication to energy efficient building design and environmental leadership.
 We coordinate with you and the project’s design professionals to promote the project through relevant media channels.
-Power Smart representatives may attend your groundbreaking ceremonies, grand openings, and other promotional events.
+Our representatives may attend your ground-breaking ceremonies, grand openings, and other promotional events.